-Finance costs consist principally of interest and other expenses paid on short- and long-term loans and borrowings, as well as interest accrued on the redeemable preferred shares and convertible preferred shares by one of our subsidiaries and interest and expenses on current account overdrafts and losses on adjustment for fair value of financial instruments.
-As a result of our adoption of IFRS 16, Leases, effective July 1, 2018, finance expenses include interest on lease liabilities.
+Finance costs consist principally of interest and other expenses paid on leases, short- and long-term loans and borrowings, interest accrued on the redeemable preferred shares and convertible preferred shares, interest and expenses on current account overdrafts, and losses on adjustment for fair value of financial instruments.

-Income Tax Benefit / (Expense)
+Income Tax (Expense) / Benefit

-Income tax benefit / (expense) consists of the corporate income tax to be paid on our corporate profit, including deferred tax.
+Income tax (expense) / benefit consists of the corporate income tax to be paid on our corporate profit, including deferred tax.

-Net loss for the year, continuing operations
+Net income / (loss) for the year, continuing operations

-Net loss for the year, continuing operations, for the period consists of total loss for the period from continuing operations.
+Net income / (loss) for the year, continuing operations, for the period consists of total loss for the period from continuing operations.